Itelmens: Cossack conquest

 In 1706, senior governing officials were killed by a band of Koryaks and a period of general lawlessness abounded.
 The Cossacks began to take great liberties with the legal amount of tribute required and began the practice of taking Itelmens as slaves, often gambling with and trading them.
 During this time, rebellions were frequent.
-Atlasov resumed legal control, in an effort to reimpose law and order on the peninsula, after serving some time in jail.
-In 1711, his men mutinied and he was assassinated in his bed, after fleeing to Nizhnekamchatsk, where he was given asylum.
-The mutineers were excused from the death penalty provided they continue government work.
+After serving some time in jail, Atlasov resumed legal control in an effort to reimpose law and order on the peninsula.
+In 1711 his men mutinied and he fled to Nizhnekamchatsk.
+There he was given asylum, only to be assassinated in his bed.
+The mutineers were excused from the death penalty provided they continued government work.
 Thus an expedition to the southern tip of the peninsula and onto the Kuril Islands was conducted, led by Danila Antsiferov and Ivan Kozyrevsky.

 Under his rule, the Itelmens allied with their northern neighbors, the Koryaks, and burned Antsyferov to death on his bed.
 The rebellions did not quiet down until the 1715 outbreak of smallpox on the peninsula, at which point the Russian Crown had lost five years of tribute and the lives of at least 200 Russians.

 Over time, the remaining populations were assimilated.
 Due to increasingly large suicide rates, the Crown made a law prohibiting natives from taking their own lives.
 A large mixed population emerged, who were Russian Orthodox in religion, but distinctly Itelmen in looks and customs.
 The government granted legal status to these mixed children readily, and Itelmen women were legally allowed to marry into the Orthodox Religion.
-By the arrival of Bering’s second expedition to Kamchatka, the population had shrunk to approximately 10% of what it was prior to the arrival of the Cossacks.
+By the arrival of Bering's second expedition to Kamchatka, the population had shrunk to approximately 10% of what it was prior to the arrival of the Cossacks.